 - Once all coconut milk has been added, return mixture back into saucepan and turn onto low/medium heat.
 Stir the mixture continually for about 5 minutes.
 Whisk in arrowroot mixture until fully incorporated.
 Continue to stir continually, until mixture thickens and coats the back of the spoon and is smooth and free of lumps – about 2-3 minutes.
 Keep stirring to keep clumps from forming on the bottom.
+The ideal temperature to get a nice set is 165’F, but not any higher.
 Remove from heat and stir in vanilla extract and 1 tablespoon of fat of choice.
 Pour pastry cream into large glass bowl and place a round piece of parchment paper directly on the surface (to prevent a skin from forming) and chill for at least 4 hours (or overnight.)

 - To make crust, preheat oven to 350’F and liberally grease a 9 inch tart pan.
 Set aside.

 - In a large bowl, mix together almond flour, melted fat of choice, maple syrup, egg, and salt until well incorporated.
 Press mixture evenly into bottom and sides of tart pan.
 Prick the bottom of the crust several times with a fork to prevent puffing up.
 Bake for 10 minutes, until crust is starting to get golden.
 Allow to cool completely.